 To protect your multiple identities, it is essential to use different and unique IP addresses.
 Technically, your computer cannot have more than one IP address at once.
 This is why different solutions exist to channel your traffic through a remote machine, which has a different IP address than yours.

 Before we proceed with explaining how to implement those solutions, you need to understand the difference between datacenter and residential IP proxies.
 If you haven’t read “Datacenter vs. Residential IP Proxies.
-Your Complete Guide” article, please do it before you continue reading further.
+Your Complete Guide” article, please do so before you continue reading further.

 IP information consistency

 Now, when you are aware of the differences between datacenter and residential IP addresses and understand the importance of hiding your real IP address, let’s introduce the concept of IP information consistency.
 Modern popular web platforms are aware that users tend to choose easily memorable passwords or use the same password all over the internet.
 This naturally makes hacking into accounts easy.
 To protect users from the hacking threat, web platforms record connection information and browser fingerprints they receive from users’ computers.
 When suddenly this information changes to a great extent, web platforms throw in additional security checks like phone verification or a secret question.
 Although designed for protection, this can make managing multiple profiles more difficult.

 Usually, the easiest way to trigger the security checks is to access an account with an IP address, which belongs to the area it was never previously accessed from.
 Thus, the rule of thumb when accessing your multiple accounts will be to keep the same IP address for any particular account as long as possible.